 Sustainability is an objective high on everyone’s agenda.
 In every nation across the globe, we all have a responsibility and role to play in building a more sustainable future.

-Cities have a disproportionate impact on the environment, and therefore have a greater role to play in meeting sustainability objectives.
-We have for a long time seen an increasing trend in urbanization and this brings challenges in the work towards sustainability.
+Cities have a disproportionate impact on the environment.
+As major economic drivers producing over 80% of the world’s GDP, they also produce more than 70% of global greenhouse gas emissions despite only covering 2% of the world’s surface.
+They therefore have a large role to play in meeting sustainability objectives.
+We have for a long time seen an increasing trend in urbanization.
+An estimated seven in ten people will be living in urban areas by 2050.
+These factors bring ever growing challenges to the work towards sustainability.

-City authorities are faced with a number of regulations, policies and expectations from both organizations and citizens.
-The pandemic has affected the way people want to live and what they value.
+City authorities face a number of regulations, policies and expectations from both organizations and citizens.
+The pandemic affected the way people want to live and what they value.
 Cleanliness, open spaces and green areas have disrupted the traditional city planning.

 But while the challenges are significant, there’s evidence that city authorities are taking their responsibility seriously.

 The UN Sustainability Development Goals: a framework for cities

 An important framework for cities large and small has been provided by the United Nations Sustainable Development Goals (SDGs).
 Created in 2015 and designed to be achieved by 2030, the SDGs are 17 interlinked global goals designed to be a “blueprint to achieve a better and more sustainable future for all”.